We may earn affiliate commissions for the recommended products. Learn more.

 KeePass interface

-The login process using the saved credentials is also straightforward but obviously not as convenient as with modern password managers.
+The login process using the saved credentials is also straightforward, but obviously not as convenient as with modern password managers since KeePass doesn't have a browser extension.

 With KeePass, you can open an entry's corresponding URL by selecting the entry and clicking the open URL(s) button in the top left corner, which is denoted by the green globe.
 You can also use the Ctrl+U key binding to speed up the process.
 It will open a new tab in your default browser, but you can also choose an alternative browser using the drop-down menu.